CPU Scheduling in Data Centers Using Asynchronous Finite-Time Distributed Coordination Mechanisms: Introduction

 Multi-resource allocation of tasks to data center nodes is known to be a APX-Hard~\cite{mao_learning_2019}.
 Most scheduling approaches employ heuristics to solve the problem in reasonable timeframes~\cite{mao_learning_2019, grandl_graphene_2016, tumanov_tetrisched_2016, boutin_apollo_2014}.
 Fewer approaches tackle the problem using appropriate centralized solvers (e.g., IBM's CPLEX in~\cite{tumanov_tetrisched_2016}) albeit for small problem sizes compared to today's data center sizes of thousands of nodes.
 Such approaches highly depend on the compute and memory capacity of the centralized solver to handle hundreds of thousands of constraints typically present in such problem formulations.

 Our approach is to formulate the problem of CPU task scheduling in data centers as a distributed optimization one to solve it using distributed coordination mechanisms.
-The approximate solution can be computed in a finite number of steps and is guaranteed to complete while exhibiting graceful scaling.
-These properties enable its application to data center sized scheduling problems containing thousands of participating nodes.
+An approximate (not accurate) solution can be computed in a finite number of steps and is guaranteed to complete while exhibiting graceful scaling.
+These properties enable its application to data center sized scheduling problems containing even tens of thousands of participating nodes.